JamesMcCarthy79/Home-Assistant-Config/config/packages/appliances/README.md

 <h1 align="center">Appliance Control Package</h1>
 <p align="center">Be sure to :star: my repo!</p>
 <hr *** </hr>
 <p align="center">This package enables control and notifications of my smart and not so smart appliances.
 I get notifications when my washer or dryer have finished thiers cycles over TTS.
-This also allows me to automate my Xiaomi Robovac.</p>
+This also allows me to automate my Xiaomi Robovac.
+You can use the automations within the yaml file or use the Node-RED Flow in the link below.</p>
 <hr --- </hr>

 <h4 align="left">Package Credits:</h4>